George Orwell: ‘Alternative Facts’ Sends ‘Nineteen Eighty-Four’ Sales Through Roof

 Kellyanne Conway used “alternative facts” when defending White House Press Secretary Sean Spicer’s remarks about attendance at President Trump’s inauguration on Friday.

-“You’re saying it’s a falsehood, and they’re giving — Sean Spicer our press secretary — gave alternative facts to that,” Conway told Chuck Todd on NBC’s Meet The Press, on Sunday morning, as reported by the Inquisitr.
+“You’re saying it’s a falsehood, and they’re giving — Sean Spicer our press secretary — gave alternative facts to that,” Conway told Chuck Todd on NBC’s Meet The Press on Sunday morning, as reported by the Inquisitr.

 Nineteen Eighty-Four is set in Landing Strip, which is understood to be Great Britain in the future, a division of Oceania, a superstate that is continually at war with other superstates.
-Residents of Landing Strip are monitored 24 hours a day, through devices almost frighteningly similar to modern webcams, situated in boxes used for viewing information that could be compared to both televisions and modern computers.
+Residents of Landing Strip are monitored 24 hours a day through devices almost frighteningly similar to modern webcams situated in boxes used for viewing information that could be compared to both televisions and modern computers.

 Those caught speaking ill of Big Brother, the leader of Oceania, who may not even exist, or about ideologies consistent with doublethink are subject to mind control exercises and torture.
 Winston Smith, the novel’s protagonist, is employed with the Ministry of Truth, responsible for rewriting historical newspaper articles to fit with whatever view politicians of the time are currently espousing.